Peter K. Machamer: Mechanisms and explanation

 Machamer's work has been influential in developing an account of scientific explanation understood as the search for and filling in of mechanisms.
 His co-authored 2000 article (with Lindley Darden and Carl Craver) “Thinking about Mechanisms”, published in Philosophy of Science, has been cited over 3,000 times.
 His current work explores further consequences of this view in "Activities and Causation: The Metaphysics and Epistemology of Mechanisms," International Studies in the Philosophy of Science 187.1 (2004): 27–39, and in work in progress "Explaining Mechanisms" and "Models as Models of Mechanisms."

 History of philosophy and history and philosophy of science

 Machamer's research in history of philosophy and history and philosophy of science has focused on Descartes and Galileo, but he has also worked on Hobbes and Aristotle.
 Much of his focus has been upon using natural philosophy by these figures as a way of understanding their metaphysics and epistemology.

+Student Supervision

+Machamer supervised many PhD students working across a wide variety of different areas of history and philosophy of science during his time at Pitt.
+Many of these students have gone on to have very successful careers in the field including Carl F. Craver (Washington University in St. Louis), Heather Douglas (Michigan State University), and Gualtiero Piccinini (University of Missouri–St. Louis).
+Many of his former students contributed to an edited volume in his honour: Eppur Si Muove: Doing History and Philosophy of Science With Peter Machamer (Springer 2017).